Save Your Smile with Root Canals at Algonquin Smiles

-If Dr. Audrey Sim believes that an endodontic root canal treatment can save your tooth, she removes the infected material from your tooth, and then thoroughly cleans and disinfects the empty chamber.
+If Dr. Audrey Sim or Dr. Donald Ross believe that an endodontic root canal treatment can save your tooth, they remove the infected material from your tooth, and then thoroughly cleans and disinfects the empty chamber.

-If you suspect that you have a tooth infection, contact Dr. Audrey Sim to prevent serious consequences, including permanent tooth loss and sepsis.
+If you suspect that you have a tooth infection, contact Dr. Audrey Sim or Dr. Donald Ross to prevent serious consequences, including permanent tooth loss and sepsis.
 You can call the friendly staff at Algonquin Smiles or use the convenient online booking form.